a-basuony/To_Do_app-with-TypeScript-React/README.md

-# Getting Started with Create React App
+# To Do List App With React & Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).